neulab/cmulab/README.md

 http -a antonis:password123 --json POST http://127.0.0.1:8000/speech/textannotation/ {"field_name"="speaker","text"="Maria"}
 ~~~~

-In order to train a model, one could make a call like the following:
+In order to train a model, one could make a call like the following (this should respond with 501 not implemented):
 ~~~~
 http -a antonis:password123 --json POST http://127.0.0.1:8000/speech/model/1/train
 ~~~~